akhilsahuji/backdrop-off/PUBLISH_GUIDE.md

 ## Step 5: Customize Your Repository

 ### 5.1 Update README.md
-- Replace `yourusername` with your actual GitHub username
+- Replace `akhilsahuji` with your actual GitHub username
 - Add screenshots of your application
 - Update contact information